FAQs

 Will you need access to my systems?

-Most improvements are completed through short, guided screen-sharing sessions where you control what is shown and nothing is changed without your approval.
-For some tasks, you may choose to provide limited, temporary access, but this is completely optional.
+Most improvements are completed through short, guided screen-sharing sessions where you remain in control and nothing is changed without your approval.

 What policies will you provide or help us set up?